LazaUK/ACR-ProtectedStorage-CLI/README.md

 ```

 ## Step 2: Operations with Azure Container Registry
 1. Use ```az acr build``` command to build a Docker image using the _Dockerfile_ and the downloaded tarball from the local src directory.
-Replace %MyImage% with the desired image name for your project.
+Replace _%MyImage%_ with the desired image name for your development project.
 ``` PowerShell
 az acr build --registry %MyRegistry% --image %MyImage%:latest --file Dockerfile ./src
 ```